juice-shop/juice-shop/.github/ISSUE_TEMPLATE/bug-report.md

 To expedite issue processing please search open and closed issues before submitting a new one.
 Existing issues often contain information about workarounds, resolution, or progress updates.

-Please also review the troubleshooting guide at: https://pwning.owasp-juice.shop/appendix/troubleshooting.html
+Please also make sure to check the official [Troubleshooting guide](https://pwning.owasp-juice.shop/appendix/troubleshooting.html) before opening a bug report.

 🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅-->